luchoching/nodejs-workshop-docs/intro.md

 Nodejs is not designed for data processing.
 It's good for tasks such as getting data from database, doing simple transform and send user response.

-So I would like to have nodejs as a Restful API server and talk to Scala, which runs complex and long tasks.

 ## JavaScript, ECMAScript

 [wiki](https://en.wikipedia.org/wiki/ECMAScript):

-ECMAScript is a trademarked[1] scripting language specification standardized by Ecma International in ECMA-262 and ISO/IEC 16262.
+>ECMAScript is a trademarked[1] scripting language specification standardized by Ecma International in ECMA-262 and ISO/IEC 16262.
 Well-known implementations of the language, such as JavaScript, JScript and ActionScript are widely used for client-side scripting on the Web.

 [stackoverflow](http://stackoverflow.com/questions/912479/what-is-the-difference-between-javascript-and-ecmascript):

-JavaScript = ECMAScript + DOM API
+>JavaScript = ECMAScript + DOM API

 ECMAScript® Language Specification defines all logic for creating and editing objects, arrays, numbers, etc...